 Figure 38.
 Fold the welded wire along the fence.
 Using hog ring pliers (See Figure 39) and hog rings attach the ground wire to the bottom of the fence (See Figures 40 & 41).
 Use wire cutters to snip along the bottom edge of the ground wire, creating a row of unattached wire ends.
 Bend these ends at 90-degree angles and push them straight down into the ground to secure the wire at the bottom and prevent dogs from tunneling under it.

-Figure 39.
-Hog ring pliers Figure 40.
+Figure 40.
 Attaching the ground wire to the fence

 Figure 41.
 Ground wire secured to fence and ground Step 8: Placing the doghouse and water bucket Step 8a: It is usually a good idea to move the doghouse into the fenced area, if it is not already there, before the fence is complete -- in case the house is too large or too heavy to carry through the gate.
 Make sure that the house is not close enough to the fence for the dog to jump out of the fence from its roof.
-Step 8b: Provide a water bucket inside the fence.
+Be aware of which direction the cold wind usually blows from in your geographical location.
+Make sure that the doghouse is NOT facing toward the prevailing wind.
+For example, in the Durham, NC area, where the Coalition is headquartered, it is best to face the doghouse south or southeast.
+Cold wind and cold precipitation usually blow in from the north and west in this area.
+If a south-facing doghouse would prohibit the dog from seeing the human's house from the doorway of the doghouse, then we compromise (facing the house southeast, east, or southwest - but never north or northwest).
+Step 8b: Always leave a full water bucket inside the fence.
 We almost always use a five-gallon bucket, but occasionally use a three-gallon bucket for small dogs.
-Place the bucket in a spot convenient for filling.
+Place the bucket in a spot that will be convenient for the human's to fill it (but not in the blazing sun during hot weather).
 If the bucket is against the fence, attach the bucket handle to the fence with a soft tie to prevent it from being knocked over by an excited dog jumping up on the fence.
-Step 9: Adding seasonal comforts Step 9a: In the winter, we add a thick bed of wheat straw to the inside of the doghouse for the dog to nestle down in.
+If the bucket it next to the dog's house under the tarp, there is no need to attach it to anything.
+Step 9: Adding seasonal comforts Step 9a: Adding wheat straw in the winter.
+In the winter, we add a thick bed of wheat straw to the inside of the doghouse for the dog to nestle down in.
 It will need to be thicker than you may imagine because it will pack down considerably once the dog sleeps on it a few times.
 We also spread straw on the ground wherever there is bare dirt or mud.
 Step 9b: Adding a tarp in warm weather over the house if there is no natural shade.
 We install the tarp at one corner of the fence, attaching two sides of the tarp to the fence using soft ties.
 The final corner of the tarp is attached to a t-post driven into the ground inside the fence.
 We make sure that the tarp is pitched such that water can run off of it.
 See Figure 42.